15 TV Series Set In Small Towns: The Strange & The Spooky

 The plot centres on the dysfunctional inhabitants of the fictional town of Winden, Germany, as they try to make sense of a child's disappearance.

 A truly elevated, complex show, so put the phone down or you'll miss something crucial.
-Your full attention is required here – we're delving into the philosophical consequences of time, no less.
+Your full attention is required here – we're delving into the philosophical consequences of time travel, no less.

 Riverdale (2017 - 2023)

-Based on the characters of Archie comics, the show is essentially a highly stylized teen soap that has ventured into several other genres as the seasons have progressed.
+Based on the characters of the Archie comics, the show is essentially a highly stylized teen soap that has ventured into several other genres as the seasons progressed.

-The show's core premise follows a group of teenagers in the town of Riverdale trying to make sense of a murder.
+The show's core premise follows a group of teenagers in the town of Riverdale who are trying to make sense of a murder.
 During its many seasons, the series has continually up-ended expectations and at times veered wildly off-course.
-But it has proved hugely popular and has earned its place in the canon of teen drama.
+But, it has proved hugely popular, earning its place in the canon of teen drama.

 Sharp Objects (2018)